Woods Hole spritsail boat: List of extant boats

-Explorer (1890): Length 13’3”, beam 5’11”.
-The Wilton Crosby yard in Osterville built T.C. (also known as “Tough Cuss” or “Tin Cup” or “Tea Cup”) [ca. 1885], which was later renamed Explorer and donated to Mystic Seaport in 1960 after a partial restoration by its last private owner, the renowned oceanographer A.C.
+Explorer (1890): Length 13'3", beam 5'11".
+The Wilton Crosby yard in Osterville built T.C. (ca. 1885), which was later renamed Explorer and donated to Mystic Seaport in 1960 after a partial restoration by its last private owner, the renowned oceanographer A.C.
 Redfield.
 The boat has been described as typical of the working spritsail boats, exhibiting a wedged kerf for the CB slot and half-dovetailed mortises for the ends of the central frames, both of which were Crosby innovations.
 The ceiling was made out of cypress, also a Crosby technique.
 Explorer was donated by Redfield to the Mystic Seaport Museum in 1960, where it is currently stored as part of their archived collection in the museum’s Mill Building.

-Spy (1893-94).
-Length 13’4”, beam 6’0”.
+Spy (1893–94).
+Length 13'4", beam 6'0".
 Spy was the first of the E.E.
 Swift spritsail boats, built at his shop on Eel Pond in Woods Hole.
 Like Swift’s other boats, including Susie and his unnamed boat, Spy was built for racing, but it displays the heavy scantlings of the working spritsail boats from the same period.
 The top of the centerboard case rises above the level of the sheer (and it even clears the top of the coaming) to accommodate a larger board that would extend lower than those fitted into the much lighter racing spritsail boats.
 Spy was discovered by Bob Baker on a beach at Tripp’s Boatyard in Westport, Massachusetts; it was restored by him and donated to the Woods Hole Historical Museum, where it is currently on exhibit.

 Susie (1896).
-Length 13’0”, beam 6’0”.
+Length 13'0", beam 6'0".
 E.E.
 Swift’s second boat shared many of the same construction features as her predecessor, but Dave Dillion noticed some adjustments to the position of the flooring.
 Moreover, she was reputed to be more successful in racing than Spy.
 Susie was built for E.E.
-Swift’s father to race with the Class B “working” spritsails, but after several successes she was moved into Class A. Along with Swift’s unnamed boat, Susie was transported to the other side of Woods Hole’s Eel Pond during the 1938 hurricane, during which Swift’s barn was heavily damaged.
+Swift’s father to race with the Class B "working" spritsails, but after several successes she was moved into Class A. Along with Swift’s unnamed boat, Susie was transported to the other side of Woods Hole's Eel Pond during the 1938 hurricane, during which Swift’s barn was heavily damaged.
 After repairs to the barn, both boats were returned there for storage for another 26 years.
 Both boats were inherited by Swift’s grand-niece, who donated the unnamed boat to Mystic Seaport and sailed Susie in Dennis Port for several years.
 Susie was sold to Bob Baker in 1969, and then donated to Mystic upon his passing in 1986.
 Eventually, Susie was deaccessioned from the Seaport's collection, finding her current home at the Cape Cod Maritime Museum in Hyannis, Massachusetts, where she is on active display.